gabiilimaa1996-sudo/front_serverest_dev/README.md

 # Cypress API Tests - ServeRest

-API test automation project built with Cypress and JavaScript for the ServeRest API, organized by domain and supported by reusable custom commands [1][2].
+API test automation project built with Cypress and JavaScript for the ServeRest API, organized by domain and supported by reusable custom commands.

 ## Project structure